Pennsylvania Office of Rural Health

-PORH continues to work with Pennsylvania CAHs to encourage and expand networking activities.
-PORH is regularly a conduit for information sharing between hospitals and provides opportunities for CAH leadership to interact with their peers at our quarterly CAH hospital meetings in State College.
+PORH continues to work with Pennsylvania CAHs and RHCs to encourage and expand networking activities.
+PORH is regularly a conduit for information sharing between hospitals and provides opportunities for CAH leadership to interact with their peers at their quarterly CAH hospital meetings in State College.

 Please provide information about cross-state collaborations you may be working on related to the Flex Program.

-The Pennsylvania Flex Program and nine of the CAHs are participating in a swing bed research project led by the University of Minnesota and Stroudwater Associates.
-The CAHs began collecting measures in April 2018 and the project will be completed by August 2019.
+The Pennsylvania Flex Program and three Pennsylvania CAHs continue to participate in a swing bed project led by the University of Minnesota and Stroudwater Associates.
+The project was completed in August 2019 but data collection is still continuing.